4d4MP/abuseipdb-quick-check-tool/README.md

   improved performance.
 - **Progress indicator**: A terminal progress bar shows how many queries have completed.
+- **Script-friendly authentication**: Provide the API key via the `ABUSEIPDB_API_KEY` environment variable or interactively when omitted.
+- **Input validation**: IPv4 and IPv6 addresses are validated before requests are sent so malformed entries are skipped with a clear message.
 - **Filter by confidence**: Optionally exclude results with an `abuseConfidenceScore` less than `100` using the `-x/--exclude` flag.
 - **CSV output**: Save results to a CSV file instead of printing a table.